Guru Arjan: Execution

 Guru Arjan died in Mughal custody; this has been one of the defining, though controversial, issues in Sikh history.

 Most Mughal historians considered Guru Arjan's execution as a political event, stating that the Sikhs had become formidable as a social group, and Sikh Gurus became actively involved in the Punjabi political conflicts.
 A similar theory floated in the early 20th-century, asserts that this was just a politically-motivated single execution.
 According to this theory, there was an ongoing Mughal dynasty dispute between Jahangir and his son Khusrau suspected of rebellion by Jahangir, wherein Arjan blessed Khusrau and thus the losing side.
 Jahangir was jealous and outraged, and therefore he ordered the Guru's execution.
 But according to Jahangir's own autobiography, most probably he didn't understand the importance of Sikh gurus.
 He referred to Arjan as a Hindu, who had "captured many of the simple-hearted of the Hindus and even of the ignorant and foolish followers of Islam, by his ways and manners...for the three or four generations (of spiritual successors) they had kept this shop warm."
 The execution of Arjan marks a sharp contrast to Jahangir's tolerant attitude towards other religions such as Hinduism and Christianity.

+But even earlier, there has been dispute between emperor Akbar and Guru Arjan and his peasant base regarding the new land revenue system of Mughal empire.
+Akbar had visited the guru at Goindwal and land revenue of Bari doab was subsequently exempted.

 The Gurdwara Dera Sahib in Lahore, Pakistan, commemorates the spot where Guru Arjan Dev is traditionally believed to have died.

 The Sikh tradition has a competing view.
 It states that the Guru's execution was a part of the ongoing persecution of the Sikhs by Islamic authorities in the Mughal Empire, and that the Mughal rulers of Punjab were alarmed at the growth of the Panth.
 According to Jahangir's autobiography Tuzk-e-Jahangiri (Jahangirnama) which discussed Arjan's support for his rebellious son Khusrau, too many people were becoming persuaded by Arjan's teachings and if Arjan did not become a Muslim, the Sikh Panth had to be extinguished.
 (Note: The following is from Jahangir's memoirs: